rotherleague/Rother/_includes/rules/rules.md

     (A) The (_Registration/Fixtures_) Secretary must receive within 7 days of the date played, the result of each Competition Match in the prescribed manner.
 This must include the forename(s) and surname of the Team Players (in block letters) _and also the referee markings required by Rule 23, or any other information required by the Competition. _Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

-    The Home Club/both Clubs shall telephone/SMS/email to notify the result of each Competition Match to the Fixtures Secretary by 6pm on the following day.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff_._
+    The Home Club/both Clubs shall use telephone/SMS/email/ FA Full Time / FA Matchday as directed by the Competition to notify the result of each Competition Match to the Fixtures Secretary by 6pm on the following day.
+Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.